PASTORS BETH AND ERIC

 Terry began teaching choir and weight training at Timberline High School in 2001.
 Since then, the Timberline Choirs have grown from 2 choirs with 37 students to 6 choirs with 180+ students yearly.
 The THS Choirs have performed all over the state as well as travels to Chicago (2015), San Francisco (2008 & 2012) and New York- twice performing at Carnegie Hall (2005 & 2010).

-Terry has coached football since 2001 and is currently Head Coach at Rainier High School.
+Terry has coached football since 2001 and is currently Head Football Coach at North Thurston High School.

 Terry earned a Master’s of Music from Boston University in 2007.
 He holds a Bachelor of Music Education from Pacific Lutheran University.
-He is most proud of his beautiful wife, Jennifer, and two boys Trevor (17) and Owen (12).
+He is most proud of his beautiful wife, Jennifer, and two boys Trevor and Owen.

 BELL CHOIR DIRECTOR